-New groundwater flow predictions resulted in the initiation of a Special Analysis (SA) (Hamm et al., 2018), and measures have been introduced to maintain assurance that performance objectives will continue to be met (see Table 1-1).
+New groundwater flow predictions resulted in the initiation of a Special Analysis (SA) (Hamm et al., 2018), and measures have been introduced to maintain assurance that performance objectives will continue to be met (see Table 2-1).
 The number of proposed changes to data, models and operational plans for the ELLWF since the 2008 PA are enough to warrant a revision.
-Therefore, a revision to the PA is in preparation and is scheduled to be approved in FY2022.
-The PA revision milestones and expected completion dates are given in Table 2-1.
+Therefore, a revision to the PA is in preparation and is scheduled to be submitted LFRG in FY2022.